junxiongliu/College-Recommendatoin-App-MSiA-423/README.md

 # College Recommendation Flask App

 ## Objective
 This repo can be used to produce a U.S. college recommendation web app.
-The app is written with Python 3.
+The data preprocessing steps are written with `R` and the app is written with `Python 3`.

 ## Data
 The data is downloaded from [Kaggle](https://www.kaggle.com/jpico6/predicting-college-graduation/data).
-The cleaned format is stored in `develop/data/data_2013.csv`.
+I used `R` to do some EDA and clean the raw data, and this code is stored in `develop/data_cleaning/data_cleaning.Rmd`.
+Alternatively, you can download the cleaned data from my [Google Drive](https://drive.google.com/file/d/1h84q5fhv1MEo6F0YYiqhdGLX854hRmNG/view?usp=sharing).

 ## Pivotal Tracker
 [Link to Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2144165)

-## Package requirements
+## Software & Package requirements
+Below are things you need to get it started:
 * [conda](https://anaconda.org/): Either Anaconda or Miniconda is fine for this project.
 * [git](https://git-scm.com/): You will most likely need version control.